Skip to main content

 Written medical disputes that do not contain the minimum elements set forth in this paragraph may be dismissed by the MCO or bureau.

-(1) If an individual health care provider eligible to be physician of record would be providing the services requested in the dispute, the independent level of professional review shall consist of a peer review conducted by an individual or individuals licensed pursuant to the same section of the Revised Code as the health care provider who would be providing the services requested.
+(1) If an individual health care provider eligible to be physician of record would be providing the services requested in the dispute, the peer review is to be conducted by an individual or individuals licensed pursuant to the same section of the Revised Code as the health care provider who would be providing the services requested.

-(3) If an individual health care provider not eligible to be physician of record would be providing the services requested in the dispute, the independent level of professional review shall consist of a provider review conducted by an individual or individuals eligible to be physician of record whose scope of practice includes the services requested.
+(3) If an individual health care provider not eligible to be physician of record would be providing the services requested in the dispute, peer review is to be conducted by an individual or individuals eligible to be physician of record whose scope of practice includes the services requested.

 (D) If, upon consideration of additional evidence or after agreement with the party that submitted the written medical dispute, the MCO reverses the decision under dispute or otherwise resolves the dispute to the satisfaction of the party, the MCO may issue a new decision and dismiss the dispute.